-The recipients of the Allard Prize for International Integrity are courageous leaders fighting against corruption and in support of human rights.
+The Allard Prize for International Integrity recipients are courageous leaders fighting against corruption and supporting human rights.
 Meet the laureates and hear their stories.

 “The real impact of corruption is not in the money loss.
 The most insidious effect of corruption is that it causes key government institutions to be degraded.”